smadabat1/Tengen/README.md

 <div align="center">
   <sub>Named after the immortal barrier master of Jujutsu Kaisen · Built with FastAPI · React · SQLite · ❤️</sub>
   <br/>
-  <sub>Your passwords have been waiting for a barrier this strong.</sub>
+  <sub>Your passwords and notes have been waiting for a barrier this strong.</sub>
 </div>